 Stand with feet hip-width apart.
 Take a huge step forward with left foot and lower until left knee is bent to 90 degrees.
 Keep right leg straight.

 Place both hands on the floor, on either side of left foot, for support.
 This is a runner’s lunge position.
 Twist to the left from your waist as you draw left hand up and gaze up toward the ceiling.

 You’ll feel this in your right hip flexor, lower back, and glutes.
 Return hand to starting position and repeat on the other leg.

 If you’ve ever been to a yoga class, you’ll recognize this pose.
 Stand with feet wider than hip-width apart.
 Keep left toes straight and rotate right thigh out until right toes point to the side.

 Keeping both legs straight, ground through your feet and lift through your thighs.
 Spread arms wide at shoulder height, roll front thigh open, and hinge at front hip.

 Lengthen spine toward front foot and release right palm to right shin, right ankle, or the floor.
 Repeat on the other side.

 Stand facing a wall.
 Shift your weight to left leg and place right toes up on the wall with heel on the floor.
 Rest hands on the wall for support.

-Start standing and facing a wall.
-Shift weight to left leg and place right toes up on wall with heel on floor.
-Rest hands on wall for support then slowly lean in toward wall to feel the stretch in your calf deepen.
+Slowly lean toward the wall to feel the stretch in your calf deepen.
 Gently push into left leg for more depth.
-Hold then repeat on other leg.
+Hold, then repeat on the other leg.